-In 2022, using independently-prepared summaries of public positions taken these trade associations, Honeywell reviewed all trade associations with annual membership dues of $50,000 or greater to assess alignment with Honeywell’s sustainability objectives.
+In 2023, using independently-prepared summaries of public positions taken by these trade associations, Honeywell reviewed all trade associations with annual membership dues of $50,000 or greater to assess alignment with Honeywell’s sustainability objectives.
 The results of that report can be found here.
-Going forward, under the expanded role of the Advisory Board, all trade associations with annual membership dues of $50,000 or greater will be reviewed using the same process as applied to elected officials to ensure alignment with Honeywell’s foundational principles and sustainability goals.
+Under the expanded role of the Advisory Board, all trade associations with annual membership dues of $50,000 or greater will be reviewed using the same process as applied to elected officials to ensure alignment with Honeywell’s foundational principles and sustainability goals.

 As noted above, we have not made any political contributions using corporate funds since at least 2009 and have no intention of making such political contributions in the near future.
 Any and all contributions we make in support of federal and state political candidates is through the non-partisan Honeywell International Political Action Committee (HIPAC), which is funded exclusively through voluntary contributions from eligible U.S.-based employees, which are not reimbursed by Honeywell.
 Proposals regarding use of HIPAC funds are made by a HIPAC Executive Committee, consisting of senior managers representing Corporate and each of the Company's operating segments, which meets quarterly to discuss how HIPAC's political disbursements can promote the strategic business interests of the Company and U.S. economic growth.